Jordan1819/MusicLibraryManagement/README.md

 4. Create songs and link them:
    - "Come Together" → Artist: The Beatles, Album: Abbey Road, Category: Rock
    - "Bohemian Rhapsody" → Artist: Queen, Album: A Night at the Opera, Category: Rock

-## Application Contents

-The project includes:
-1. ✅ `music_manager.py` - The entry point and source code for this application
-2. ✅ `schema.sql` - SQL statements to create the database
-3. ✅ `database.py` - A database management module where SQLite methods are implemented
-4. ✅ `README.md` - Instructions for running the program and info about the project

 ## License